Møysalen

 Møysalen is a mountain in Nordland county, Norway.
-It is located on the border of the municipalities of Sortland and Lødingen.
+It is located on the border of Sortland Municipality and Lødingen Municipality.
 At 1262 m tall, it is the highest mountain on the island of Hinnøya and the second highest mountain on any island in Norway.
-The mountain is located within Møysalen National Park, about 10 km straight east of the villages of Hennes and Kaljord in Hadsel Municipality.
+The mountain is located within Møysalen National Park, about 10 km straight east of the villages of Hennes and Kaldjorda in Hadsel Municipality.